 |This page describes some aspects of the Cassini imaging observation planning.
 I was responsible for taking pictures of the satellites Dione, Rhea, Iapetus, and Phoebe, and for the complete observation campaign of the small outer or irregular moons.
 Until end-of-mission, I commanded ∼57,000 of the 443,186 images taken with the Cassini cameras and successfully transmitted to Earth.||Diese Seite beschreibt auf englisch einige Aspekte der Beobachtungsplanung für die Cassini-Kamera.
 In meine Zuständigkeit fielen die Bildaufnahmen der Monde Dione, Rhea, Iapetus und Phoebe sowie das gesamte Beobachtungsprogramm für die äußeren oder irregulären Saturnmonde.
 Insgesamt kommandierte ich ≈57.000 der 443.186 Bilder, die mit den Cassini-Kameras aufgenommen und erfolgreich zur Erde übertragen wurden.|

-Implementation is the second planning step where the input from the individual disciplines was compiled and converted into flyable computer command files.
-The whole orbit tour at Saturn (from 01 Jul 2004 to 15 Sep 2017) was divided into 101 “sequences” which were between 5 and 10 weeks long.
+Implementation was the second planning step where the input from the individual disciplines was compiled and converted into flyable computer command files.
+The whole orbit tour at Saturn (from 15 May 2004 to 15 Sep 2017) was divided into 101 “sequences” which were between 5 and 10 weeks long.
 The compilation of these “background command files” was performed through several, strictly scheduled steps in order to gain error-free commands.
 A special effort, especially in the second half of the Cassini mission, was spent to keep the spin frequencies of the aging reaction-wheels within acceptable limits.

 Integration and implementation: Iapetus 049IA targeted flyby